 My name is Andrew Warburton, and I’m a writer from Bristol, England, currently living near Providence, Rhode Island.
 In this blog, I write about fairies from a folkloric, literary, and historical perspective.

-My forthcoming book, New England Fairies, collects stories about fairies and fairylike beings from the six New England states.
+My book, New England Fairies, collects stories about fairies and fairylike beings from the six New England states.
 The stories cover four hundred years of history and are drawn from the traditions of various ethnic groups, including British, Irish, French Canadian, and Native American peoples.
 I traveled all over New England to research the book, and I can’t wait for you to read it.

 Book overview